pellepelster/hetzner-rds-postgres/README.md

 # Try it out

-If you want to try out what we just built, [https://github.com/pellepelster/hetzner-rds-postgres](https://github.com/pellepelster/hetzner-rds-postgres) not only contains all sources, but also a bash script with some tasks to build and test everything:
+If you want to try out what we built, [https://github.com/pellepelster/hetzner-rds-postgres](https://github.com/pellepelster/hetzner-rds-postgres) not only contains all sources, but also a bash script with some tasks to build and test everything:

 ```
 git clone --recurse-submodules https://github.com/pellepelster/hetzner-rds-postgres.git